devosoft/avida-ed-testing/README.rst

 **IMPORTANT**:

 One of the most important things to be conscious of during the installation process is that you are always using the correct Python interpreter.
 Almost all Mac users and many Windows users will already have a Python 2.7 installation on their computer, which will NOT be able to run this testing project.
-If Python 2.7 is already installed on your computer, Python-related commands will be run using 2.7 by default.

-You can determine which is the default interpreter by running the command ``which python`` (for Mac) or ``where python`` (for Windows) from a command prompt window.
+You can determine which Python interpreter your computer runs by default by running the command ``which python`` (for Mac) or ``where python`` (for Windows) from a command prompt window.
 If the path that these commands output contains ``python36``, you should be fine -- if it contains ``python27`` instead, you will need to be careful.

-If you are on Windows, this is more complicated.
-Assuming that you already have Python 3.6 installed, the best way to launch Python is using the Python Launcher for Windows.
-To do this, instead of using ``python`` on the command line, use ``py -3`` for Python 3.6 or ``py -2`` for Python 2.7.
-Note that this ONLY works if you have at least one version of Python >= 3.3 installed on your computer.
-To use pip, you will either need to create a virtual environment (described below) or add C:\Path\to\Python36\Scripts to your PATH environment variable (see `this tutorial`_), which will allow you to use ``pip3.6`` instead of ``pip`` to ensure that you are always using the Python 3.6 version of pip.
+If you run into this problem, see the section labelled *Dealing With Multiple Python Versions* below.

 **Windows**